 It’s also beneficial to conduct plenty of research into the jobs market.
 For example, the Global Energy Talent (GETI) report provides the latest, up-to date information on the jobs market through surveys with employers and employees within the energy industry, to help you understand what potential candidates are looking for in terms of salary, career opportunities, benefits and more.

 Challenge 4: How do I deal with the level of competition for talent?

-One of the biggest challenges associated with recruitment for technical and engineering roles, regardless of sector or company size, is that STEM skills have been in short supply worldwide for many years.
+One of the biggest challenges associated with recruitment for technical and engineering roles, regardless of sector or company size, is that engineering and technology skills have been in short supply worldwide for many years.

 This problem poses a serious problem for busy startup businesses because they are already juggling the process of setting up their organisation with keeping new projects moving and within budget.
 This can make sourcing talent without impacting cost and time very tricky.